Chronic Disease Management

 • Setting health goals or targets for treatment

-• Outlining what services will be provided by the practice or by other external providers
+• Outlining what services will be provided by the practice or by other external provider

 • Outlining the responsibilities or 'actions' the patient agrees to take to help reach their health goals